US, Goldman Sachs, reach $5B settlement over risky mortgages

-WASHINGTON (AP) — The Justice Department on Monday announced a roughly $5 billion settlement with Goldman Sachs over the sale of mortgage-backed securities leading up to the 2008 financial crisis.
-The government accused the bank of misleading investors about the quality of its loans.
+WASHINGTON (AP) — The Justice Department announced a $5 billion settlement with Goldman Sachs over the sale of mortgage-backed securities leading up to the 2008 financial crisis.

-The $5.06 billion deal resolves state and federal probes into the sale of shoddy mortgages in the run-up to the housing bubble and subsequent economic meltdown.
+The deal announced Monday resolves state and federal probes into the sale of shoddy mortgages before the housing bubble and economic meltdown.

-The agreement, smaller than deals reached with several of Goldman's Wall Street counterparts, is the latest multi-billion-dollar civil settlement arising from the economic meltdown in which millions of Americans lost their homes to foreclosure or found themselves jobless.
+The agreement is the latest multi-billion-dollar civil settlement reached with a major bank.
 Other banks that settled in the last two years include Bank of America, Citigroup and JPMorgan Chase & Co.

-Goldman had disclosed the settlement in January.
-Federal officials laid out additional allegations Monday in a statement of facts that accused the bank of making serious misrepresentations about the quality of mortgage-backed securities it sold.
+Goldman had previously disclosed the settlement in January, but federal officials laid out additional allegations in a statement of facts.